 You need a housing solution for next semester or even during the school year ?
-The AEU, namely the Student Service Association offers about 15 students residences within the campus, but also out of it, depending on you wish.
+The AEU, namely the Student Service Association offers about 15 students residences both within and close to the campus, depending on your preference.

-To enjoy various and balanced meals every day, our campus proposes 9 different cafeterias (self-campus, fast-food, pasta, sandwiches…) open for lunch and dinner.
+There are a lot of food options.
+Our campus offers 9 different cafeterias (self-campus, fast-food, pasta, sandwiches…) open for lunch and dinner.

-You will also be able to meet General Practionners, psychologists and gynecologists, still by staying on campus thanks to the CPSU, the Student Health Center.
+You will also be able to meet doctors, psychologists and gynaecologists on campus thanks to the CPSU, the Student Health Center.
 For more information: http://www.docvadis.fr/cpsu/index.html

 Moreover, the AEU offers many sports activities, in group (team sports, classes…) or alone (gym).
 For more information: http://www.asso-aeu.fr/en/

 You have questions about your career plans?
-Come visit the Career Center in the main building of the University.
-They can help you for your job and internship researches, your courses choice and your occupational
+Come visit the Career Centre in the main building of the University.
+They can help you hunt for a job or internship and advise you on options.

 Finally, for students who are seeking for a place of spirituality, prayers and meetings, the Chaplaincy of the University (l’Aumônerie de la Catho) offers daily activities every week (mass, adoration, confessions, debates, conferences and meals) within the chaplaincy building.
 For more information : https://www.facebook.com/AumonerieUniversiteCatholiqueDeLille

 Our campus is in the middle of the quartier Vauban.
 With its 50 hectares of green spaces, it is the greenest district of Lille.
-The Catholic University is 5 minutes far from the Citadelle park, the Bois de Boulogne (another park) and the Zoo (no entrance fee).
-We are also 5 minutes far from the Palais Rameau (an historical monument and exhibition place), 10 minutes away from the Fine Arts museam (le Palais des Beaux Arts) and the Opera and 15 minutes away from the TGV train station (Gare Lille Flandres)
+The Catholic University is 5 minutes walk from the Citadelle park, the Bois de Boulogne (another park) and the Zoo.
+We are also 5 minutes away from the Palais Rameau (an historical monument and exhibition place), 10 minutes away from the Fine Arts museam (le Palais des Beaux Arts) and the Opera and 15 minutes away from the TGV and Eursotar train stations (Gare Lille Flandres and Gare Lille Europe)

 For more information on the public transport network Transpole :

 With more than 100,000 students, Lille is one of the youngest cities in France: 36% of its population is under 25.
-Morover, one inhabitant out of two of the area around the Catholic University of Lille, The quartier Vauban, is under 25.
+Morover, in the area around the Catholic University of Lille, the quartier Vauban, one inhabitant out of two is under 25.

-As a cultural metropolis, Lille buzzes with artistic activity: Lille Opera, Lille National Orchestra, theatres, the Ballet du Nord and many museums.
+As a cultural metropolis, Lille buzzes with artistic activity: Lille Opera, Lille National Orchestra, concert venues, the Ballet du Nord and many museums.
+In addidtion, Lille has over 20 theatres.

-Every evening, the city proposes more than 100 different events.
-In addition, Lille has over 20 theatres!
+Virtually every evening, the city offers more than 100 different events.

 Lille is only 1 hour far from Paris by TGV, 30 minutes from Brussels and 90 minutes from London.
-The city’s staunchly international outlook is reflected in the organisation of numerous events with an international scope, such as the World Forum, lille3000, the UEFA Europa League and the really famous Braderie de Lille in September that bring each year around 3 million people from all around the world and that takes it origin in the 12th century!
+The city’s staunchly international outlook is reflected in the organisation of numerous events with an international scope, such as the World Forum, lille3000, the UEFA Europa League and the really famous Braderie de Lille in September that attracts around 3 million people from all around the world each year and dates all the way back to the 12th century!